-The right to liberty finds protection in s 3 of the constitution.
-The relevant portion bears quoting in full.
+The right to liberty finds protection in Section 3 of the Constitution.
+The section bears quoting in full.
 It provides:

-- '3.
-Whereas every person in Botswana is entitled to the fundamental rights and freedoms of the individual, that is to say, the right, whatever his race, place of origin, political opinions, colour, creed or sex, but subject to respect for the rights and freedoms of others and for the public interests to each and all of the following, namely: - (a) Life, liberty, security of the person and the protection of the law; - (b) ... - (c) ...'
+"3.
+Whereas every person in Botswana is entitled to the fundamental rights and freedoms of the individual, that is to say, the right, whatever his race, place of origin, political opinions, colour, creed or sex, but subject to respect for the rights and freedoms of others and for the public interests to each and all of the following, namely:

+- (a) Life, liberty, security of the person and the protection of the law;

+- (b) ...

+- (c) ...2

-It is my understanding that the right to liberty as captured by s 3(a) of the constitution, goes beyond the notion of mere freedom from physical constraint and protects within its scope a narrow sphere of personal autonomy wherein individuals may make inherently private choices free from irrational and unjustified interference by others.
-In my view the autonomy protected by a 3(a), or the right to liberty, encompasses only those matters that can properly be characterized as inherently personal, such that, by their very nature, they implicate basic choices going to the core of what it means to enjoy individual dignity and independence.
+It is my understanding that the right to liberty as captured by Section 3 (a) of the Constitution, goes beyond the notion of mere freedom from physical constraint and protects within its scope a narrow sphere of personal autonomy wherein individuals may make inherently private choices free from irrational and unjustified interference by others.
+In my view the autonomy protected by Section 3(a), or the right to liberty, encompasses only those matters that can properly be characterized as inherently personal, such that, by their very nature, they implicate basic choices going to the core of what it means to enjoy individual dignity and independence.
 Choosing whether to test or not is a private decision striking at the heart of personal and individual autonomy and no entity, the state or any employer ought to be permitted to interfere, barring any compelling reasons in favour of interference.

-The above reasoning appears to have found favour in a similar Canadian case of Godbout v Longueuil (City) [1997] 3 SCR 884.
+The above reasoning appears to have found favour in a similar Canadian case of City of Longueuil v Michele Godbout and Attorney General of Quebec 1997 3 SCR, 884.

-In the case aforementioned, the respondent obtained employment with the appellant municipality.
-Upon employment she signed a declaration to the effect that she would reside within the boundaries of the appellant for the duration of her employment.
+In the case aforementioned, the Respondent obtained employment with the Appellant Municipality.
+Upon employment she signed a declaration to the effect that she would reside within the boundaries of the Appellant for the duration of her employment.
 She subsequently moved to a house in another municipality.
-She was directed by the appellant to move back into its boundaries and when she refused to do so her employment was terminated.
+She was directed by the Appellant to move back into its boundaries and when she refused to do so her employment was terminated.

-She sued for damages and reinstatement founding her claim on the Charter of Human Rights.
+She sued for damages and reinstatement founding her claim on the Charter of human rights.

-The court considered the issue from the point of view of the right to liberty and expressed the view that such right is not only concerned with the right to physical liberty but includes concepts of human dignity, individual autonomy and privacy.
+The Court considered the issue from the point of view of the right to liberty and expressed the view that such right is not only concerned with the right to physical liberty but includes concepts of human dignity, individual autonomy and privacy.
 These it concluded, include the right to make intensely personal decisions without interference.
-The court also noted the unfair choice imposed upon the respondent, vis, to protect her employment and in the process lose her right of choosing where to reside; or protect her choice of residence and in the process lose her employment.
+The Court also noted the unfair choice imposed upon the Respondent, vis, to protect her employment and in the process lose her right of choosing where to reside; or protect her choice of residence and in the process lose her employment.

 There are notable similarities between the above case and the present case, in that in the case of Godbout, supra, the dismissed employee invoked the Canadian Charter of Human Rights.
-Godbout sought positive relief to the effect that the conduct of the appellant was a violation of the right to privacy, and the right to liberty.
+Godbout sought positive relief to the effect that the conduct of the Appellant was a violation of the right to privacy, and the right to liberty.
 He prayed for reinstatement.